tuxtof/labs/vdi_ahv/lab12.rst

 - **Gateway FQDN** - *mydesktop.ntnx.local*
 -	**Gateway IP Address** - Refer to your Environment Details Worksheet
 - **Port** - *443*

+Note that the Gateway FQDN corresponds to the Common Name of our SSL certificate.
+The Gateway IP Address (also referred to as the Virtual IP Address or VIP) is the IP address used to communicate with external networks.
+In a production environment the VIP would be on a separate interface/subnet, typically in the DMZ.

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab12/32.png